dnp1204/daily-code-challenge/README.md

 ---

-## Problem 302 - Uber
+## Problem 302 - Uber [Difficulty: Medium]

-You are given a 2-d matrix where each cell consists of either /, \, or an empty space.
+You are given a 2-d matrix where each cell consists of either `/`, `\`, or an empty space.
 Write an algorithm that determines into how many regions the slashes divide the space.

 For example, suppose the input for a three-by-six grid is the following: